-Impax Laboratories Inc., incorporated on March 23, 1995, is a specialty pharmaceutical company.
-The Company is engaged in the development, manufacture and marketing of bioequivalent pharmaceutical products, referred to as generics, in addition to the development and marketing of branded products.
-The Company operates in two segments: Global Pharmaceuticals Division (Global Division) and the Impax Pharmaceuticals Division (Impax Division).
-The Global Division concentrates its efforts on the development, manufacture, sale and distribution of the Company's generic products, which are the pharmaceutical and therapeutic equivalents of brand-name drug products and are usually marketed under their established drug names.
-The Impax Division is engaged in the promotion, sale and distribution of several branded products, including its branded pharmaceutical product, Rytary, an extended release oral capsule formulation of carbidopa-levodopa for the treatment of central nervous system (CNS) disorders.
-The Impax Division is also engaged in the sale and distribution of Zomig (zolmitriptan) products.
-As of February 8, 2013, the Company had 66 abbreviated new drug applications (ANDAs) approved by the Food and Drug Administration (FDA), which include generic versions of brand name pharmaceuticals, such as Brethine, Florinef, Minocin, Claritin-D 12-hour, Claritin-D 24-hour, Wellbutrin SR, Wellbutrin XL, Ditropan XL, Depakote ER and Prilosec.
-In July 2014, Impax Laboratories Inc acquired from Actavis plc two generic products.
+Impax Laboratories, Inc., incorporated on March 23, 1995, is a specialty pharmaceutical company.
+The Company is engaged in the development, manufacture and marketing of bioequivalent pharmaceutical products (generics), in addition to the development and marketing of branded products.
+The Company operates in two segments, which include Impax Generics and Impax Specialty Pharma.
+The Impax Generics is focused on the development, manufacture, sale and distribution of the Company's generic products, which are the pharmaceutical and therapeutic equivalents of brand-name drug products and are marketed under their drug names.
+The Impax Specialty Pharma is engaged in the promotion, sale and distribution of several branded products, including its branded pharmaceutical product, Rytary, an extended release oral capsule formulation of carbidopa-levodopa for the treatment of Parkinson's disease (PD), post-encephalitic Parkinsonism and Parkinsonism, and Zomig (zolmitriptan) products, indicated for the treatment of migraine headaches.

-The Company sells and distributes generic pharmaceutical products through four sales channels: the Global Product sales channel, which include generic pharmaceutical prescription products it sells directly to wholesalers, retail drug chains, and others; the Rx Partner sales channel, which include generic prescription products sold through unrelated third-party pharmaceutical entities pursuant to alliance and collaboration agreements; the Private Label sales channel, which include generic pharmaceutical over-the-counter (OTC) and prescription products it sells to unrelated third parties who in-turn sell the product under their own label, and the OTC Partner sales channel, which include sales of generic pharmaceutical OTC products sold through unrelated third-party pharmaceutical entities pursuant to alliance, collaboration and supply agreements.
+The Company is focused on developing, manufacturing, selling and distributing solid dose and alternative dosage form products covering a range of therapeutic areas and drug-delivery mechanisms or product development formulations.
+It also develops, manufactures, sells and distributes specialty generic pharmaceuticals.
+It sells and distributes generic pharmaceutical products through over four sales channels, such as the Impax Generics sales channel, which includes generic pharmaceutical prescription products it sells directly to wholesalers, retail drug chains, and others; Rx Partner sales channel, which includes generic prescription products sold through unrelated third-party pharmaceutical entities pursuant to alliance and collaboration agreements; Private Label sales channel, which includes generic pharmaceutical over-the-counter (OTC) and prescription products it sells to unrelated third parties and in-turn sells the product under their own label, and OTC Partner sales channel, which includes sales of generic pharmaceutical OTC products sold through unrelated third-party pharmaceutical companies pursuant to alliance, collaboration and supply agreements.
 As of December 31, 2016, the Company marketed 207 generic pharmaceutical products representing dosage variations of 72 various pharmaceutical compounds through its Impax Generics division, and five other generic pharmaceutical products, representing dosage variations of two different pharmaceutical compounds, through its alliance and collaboration agreement partners.

 Impax Laboratories Inc

-30831 Huntwood Avenue
+30831 Huntwood Ave

-HAYWARD CA 94544
+HAYWARD CA 94544-7003